 Mallory was an active member of the Church of God in Christ Women’s Department, where she was a church leader.
 She cemented her significance to the Women’s Department and made the outreaches that were crucial for the next generations.
 Mallory’s friendship with Mary Bethune brought in new ideas to the Women’s Department.
 She served from 1952-1955 on the board of directors of the Regional Council of Negro Leadership, a pro-self help civil rights organization led by T. R. M. Howard from Mound Bayou, Mississippi.

-Mallory’s leadership and work was featured in the May 1963 issue of The Crisis Magazine with the front page article written about her entitled “Mississippi Mud”.
+Mallory’s leadership and work were featured in the May 1963 issue of The Crisis Magazine with the front page article written about her entitled “Mississippi Mud”.
 The Crisis article lauded her citing “Florida has its Mary McLeod Bethune, North Carolina has its Charlotte Hawkins Brown, and Mississippi has its Arenia Corenia Mallory, who, out of Mississippi mud has made it possible for children born, or yet unborn, to have a better heritage then chopping cotton.”

 After Mallory’s retirement and death, followers tried to keep the school going, but the Delta’s population had declined as many families moved north or to larger cities.
 They were unable to succeed, and the school closed in 2006.
 In 2018, the Church of God in Christ (COGIC) invested in reopening the Saints campus.
 The campus was reopened, and its mission to train saints who will impact the world.
 Over $500,000 in renovations have been completed on the campus, and it is now a state-of-the-art facility where saints of all ages are welcome.